Agency Operations 101: Achieve Operational Excellence

 Other than scope creep, some other frequently identified reasons for project failure are poor alignment between project stakeholders, inadequate planning, lack of resources, and unclear client expectations (PMI).

-For all of the mentioned, a good project management tool can prove invaluable.
+For all of the mentioned, project management software for agencies can prove invaluable.
 In fact, data shows that 77% of companies with high-performing projects use project management software (PwC).
 During project execution, such tools can help make data-driven decisions efficiently, and also help clients stay in the loop by sharing project reports or progress updates directly from the platform.

 Finally, during project sign-off, gathering essential insights and conducting a retrospective review is much easier with a tool that already gathers all your data into a single source.
-This goes back to project initiation and planning for the future, creating an ecosystem for healthy project management.
+This goes back to project initiation and planning for the future, creating an ecosystem for the best project management for agencies.

 Typically, I’d get asked by one of our clients: What percent are we finished with this project?
 Or from Management: What is the end margin going to be?
 I could never get those answers before.
 We had spreadsheets, we had a system that didn’t really work, we had people incorrectly logging their time, in the wrong places.
 Now, I’m confident when anyone asks me a question regarding the profitability of a particular project.
 With Productive, I can easily share forecasting and scheduling, knowing: This project’s going to end in March, we’ll have a 30% margin.